-Our moderator has attended one Church-wide Triennial Gathering in Minneapolis in 2015.
+Our moderator attended the Church-wide Triennial Gathering in Minneapolis.
 We benefitted from a great deal of information on missions and human trafficking.

 Dorchester women have been making surgical caps and therapy dolls for children at MUSC for the past several years.
-St. Andrews Presbyterian has also teamed up with us to help us.
-In 2015-2016, Dorchester made 100 hygiene kits for DAYS FOR GIRLS.
+St. Andrews Presbyterian has also teamed up to help.
 We also knit or crochet prayer shawls to meet the needs of our congregation and friends.
 We support the Presbyterian Women’s Mission Pledge and Birthday offerings.
-In 2015, we donated to Florence Crittenton Home in Charleston, took them baby gifts, and visited the home for a tour.
 Each January, we collect paper products for a local homeless shelter.

-In 2015 Blessings from the Good Earth was published and contains 450 recipes collected from members and friends of the congregation.
-Proceeds from the sale will go towards the construction of a new church sign.
+Blessings from the Good Earth contains 450 recipes collected from members and friends of the congregation.

 In January we host a luncheon for residents of the Village of Summerville.
 In February, we host a dinner and game night for the Dorchester Youth.
 We participate in Dorchester Serves Day each Spring and do a project for mission in the fellowship hall.

 In October, we have the Colonial Bazaar which sells items made at Dorchester.
 We do not use vendors.
-Our 4th annual Colonial Bazaar will be held on October 15, 2016.
-The proceeds from our bazaar go to missions which the women’s group has voted upon.
-In 2015, we supported the Home of Hope and Ashley Ridge Food Truck that serve the homeless in Summerville.
+The proceeds from our bazaar go to missions selected by the women’s group.

 In December, we join with Dorchester Youth and decorate the Chrismon Tree in the sanctuary.